 Successful local and regional food initiatives offer models that can be replicated and lead to large-scale systems change.
-The US Department of Agriculture (USDA) has many grant programs that can be used and increasingly are being used to support this kind of work.
+The US Department of Agriculture (USDA) has many grant programs to support this kind of work.
 Applying for government funds can be daunting; this resource tries to de-mystify some of the grant programs most likely to be useful and directs you to resources that can provide help in designing a project and writing a grant.

-The guide begins with a general overview of the USDA's structure, followed by descriptions and details of fifteen grants and programs that are relevant to local and regional food systems development.
+The guide begins with a general overview of the USDA's structure, and continues with descriptions and details of fifteen grants and programs that are relevant to local and regional food systems development.
 Each program description also includes a case study of a real-world regional food system project that received program funding.